top of page

 Publications in Process

-Chapter 2: Growth and survival of coral spats inoculated with heat-evolved Symbiodiniaceae at different densities for coral reef restoration
+Optimising uptake, growth, and survival of corals inoculated with wild-type and heat-evolved Symbiodiniaceae at different densities for coral reef restoration